Wednesday, August 31, 2016

 How does he do that?
 Well simple, just align 3 or more gems horizontal or vertical.
 For every successful swap, he earns those coins.
 Click the gem you van to swap with one of its neighbours and then choose the one you want to swap.
 Or even better just drag it over the other one by holding the mouse button, it both works...

 As the coin meter reaches the top you have earned enough cash to go to the next level.
-The aim of the game is to reach the biggest high score of course.
+The aim of the game is to reach the biggest high score of course.'

 The CryptO'pinion?

-I contacted Alexander to thank him for developing a great game and... we got chatting... it wasn't long before I was beta-testing a new version.
-Which was ace of course and I'm thrilled to report numerous bug fixes and extra features.
+I contacted Alexander to thank him for developing a great game and... we got chatting... it was only a short time before I was beta-testing a new version - I'm thrilled to report numerous bug fixes and extra features.

-This has been a blast because Alexander is a cool chap and I'm honoured to have played a (tiny) part in producing what is a fantastic and addictive puzzler.
-I'm confident with the following statement: BeGEMeD is one of the best Bejeweled games I have ever played.
-A fantastic game that looks and sounds as good as it plays.
-Love it.
+This has been a blast because Alexander is a cool chap and I'm honoured to have played a (tiny) part in producing a fantastic and addictive puzzler.
+I'm confident with the following statement: BeGEMeD is one of the best Bejeweled games there is.
+A fantastic puzzler that looks and sounds as good as it plays.

-AtariMania has the latest version to download!
+AtariMania has the latest version to download

 Tuesday, August 30, 2016